 Touch Foundation strengthens the entire health system by tackling the non-communicable diseases of hypertension and rheumatic heart disease in healthcare workers and the mothers and newborns the healthcare workers serve.

 Non-communicable diseases (NCDs), also known as chronic diseases, are not passed from person to person.
-They are generally slow to progress.
-They include cardiovascular diseases (like heart attacks and stroke), cancers, chronic respiratory diseases, and diabetes, and they disproportionately affect low- and middle-income countries, where nearly three quarters of NCD deaths—28 million—occur.
-A person in Tanzania is nearly three times more likely to die of diabetes or heart disease than in the United States.
-These are often premature deaths and preventable diseases.
-Tobacco use, physical inactivity, unhealthy diet and alcohol consumption can increase the risk of NCDs.
+They include cardiovascular diseases (like heart attacks and stroke), cancers, chronic respiratory diseases, and diabetes.
+They disproportionately affect low- and middle-income countries, where nearly three quarters of NCD deaths—28 million—occur.
+Though most NCDs are preventable, behaviors like tobacco use, physical inactivity, unhealthy diet, and alcohol consumption can increase the risk of NCDs.

 Of the non-communicable diseases, cardiovascular complications account for the greatest number of deaths in developing countries.

-Building upon our work in maternal and child health in the Treat & Train Network, we are reducing preventable cardiovascular deaths by improving cardiovascular health services through staff training, upgrading equipment, and piloting screening days for school-aged children to be screened for rheumatic heart disease.
+Building upon our work in maternal and child health in the Treat & Train Network, we are reducing preventable cardiovascular deaths by improving cardiovascular health services through staff training, upgrading equipment, and screening of pregnant women for rheumatic heart disease.